 It might be tempting to relax your parental rules while your child grieves the divorce, but this could lead to even more insecurity.
-Children thrive on consistency, structure and routine — even if they insist on testing the boundaries and limits.
+Children thrive on consistency, structure and routine — even if they insist on testing boundaries and limits.
 If your child shares time between two households, it's important to maintain similar rules in both homes.

 Counseling can help

-You might feel so hurt or overwhelmed by your divorce that you turn to your child for comfort and direction, but that's not your child's role.
+You might feel so hurt or overwhelmed by your divorce that you turn to your child for comfort, but that's not your child's role.
 For help sorting through your feelings, consider joining a divorce support group or seeking counseling through a social service agency or mental health center.
 If you and your spouse need help reaching decisions about your child during or after the divorce, consider using the services of a family or divorce mediator.